mendix/docs/content/en/docs/refguide8/mobile/native-mobile/native-builder.md

 ### 4.1 Custom Native Code

-If you have custom native dependencies or code, you can include them in your app by merging your changes to the **master** branch of the GitHub repository which the Native Builder is making.
-Every build branches off from **master** and your changes will be included.
+If you have custom native dependencies or code, you can include them in your app by merging your changes to the **main** branch of the GitHub repository which the Native Builder is making.
+Every build branches off from **main** and your changes will be included.
 Remember to synchronize your repository occasionally to get the latest changes from Mendix native template.

 For more information on syncing your repository, see [When to Regenerate Your Native Template](#sync-your-repository) below.

 ### 4.2 Custom App Center Configuration

 In App Center you can configure your builds at the branch level.
-If no configuration is available for branch **master**, Native Builder will create a default configuration.
+If no configuration is available for branch **main**, Native Builder will create a default configuration.
 If a configuration is already present, it will not be modified by the tool.
-When a branch for a build is initialized, the configuration of **master** is copied over.
+When a branch for a build is initialized, the configuration of **main** is copied over.
 Consecutive builds will not alter this branch's configuration.
 This is to avoid overriding your custom configuration unless the `regenerate` command is used.

 ### 4.3 Custom Developer App